 Sompo ExcelDrive Car Insurance Highlights

-For drivers who care more about saving money than maximising benefits, Sompo's ExcelDrive can be a good choice to consider.
-Its three plans, the Focus, Gold and Prestige, consistently rank as some of the top most affordable policies for the driver profiles we tested.
+For luxury car drivers or single male drivers who care more about saving money than maximising benefits, Sompo's ExcelDrive can be a good choice to consider.
+Its three plans, the Focus, Gold and Prestige, consistently rank as some of the top most affordable policies when insuring cars like BMWs, Mercedes and Audis.
 Additionally, Sompo offers a number of ways to decrease your premium even further.
 This includes a 5% offense free discount, free NCD protection if your NCD is 30% and above for Gold and Prestige plans (other insurers usually charge extra), loyalty discounts and multiple car discounts.

 ExcelDrive's overall coverage is not the most comprehensive, nor is it designed to cater to niche drivers.
-However, its emergency response service (MARS), waiver of standard excess, repair warranty and personal accident coverage can be appealing to drivers who want a plan designed to offer convenience for accident or damage related events.
+However, its emergency response service (MARS), waiver of standard excess, loss of use, repair warranty and personal accident coverage can appeal to drivers who want a plan designed to offer convenience for accident or damage related events.
 Additionally, Sompo covers a variety of events including damage or loss due to flood, natural disasters, typhoons and civil disobedience (riots/strikes).
-Towing costs are also reimbursed up to S$300 if you file for an "own damage" claim after an accident.
-There are options to purchase additional car accessory and personal accident coverage and an excess buy-up option where you can adjust your premium by changing your standard excess.
+Towing costs are also reimbursed up to S$300 if you file an "own damage" claim after an accident.
+Lastly, there are options to purchase additional car accessory and personal accident coverage and an excess buy-up option where you can adjust your premium by changing your standard excess.

 However, Sompo falls short in several areas.
-Its medical expenses cover of S$300 is low compared to many other car insurance plans—even very cheap ones.
-Furthermore, its personal accident cover extends only to the policyholder and named drivers, and does not include coverage for passengers in your car.
+Its medical expenses benefit of S$500 is low compared to many other car insurance plans—even very cheap ones.
+Furthermore, Sompo's personal accident cover extends only to the policyholder and named drivers, and does not include coverage for passengers in your car.
 Thus, if you have a family or frequently carry passengers in your vehicle, this could be a significant drawback.
 If you want a policy that focuses on medical and accident protection, you can consider taking a look at a policy from an insurer like FWD or HL Assurance.
-Lastly, Sompo's optional covers can add hundreds of dollars to your premium so if you have expensive car accessories, you can find insurers like Direct Asia that include this coverage for much cheaper.
+Lastly, premiums for demographics like single women, married persons and young drivers are less competitive, so people looking for a low-cost plan that doesn't sacrifice coverage will find better options with insurers like Aviva or FWD.